Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/README.md

 }
 ```

 For brevity, the output was trimmed.
-You can see more details on asset data in the next tutorial, but for now, the most important thing to understand is that you get back pages of results (by default, a page returns 50 assets), and as long as the `cursor` field is not empty, a page to receive (having provided the cursor as a query parameter) is like the following:
+You can see more details on asset data in the [next tutorial](https://stg.forge.autodesk.com/en/docs/fdxs/v1/tutorials/3_explore_data_and_relationships/?sha=forge_fdxs_master_preview), but for now, the most important thing to understand is that you get back pages of results (by default, a page returns 50 assets).
+As long as the `cursor` field is not empty, a page to receive (having provided the cursor as a query parameter) is like the following:

 ```shell
 curl --location --request GET 'https://developer-stg.api.autodesk.com/exchange/v1/collections/co.cjm3cQPdRBGKft6IWqTDdQ/exchanges/474b17e1-0a39-3577-a349-0dccfd8680f4/assets:sync?cursor='$CURSOR \
 --header 'Authorization: Bearer '$TOKEN
 ```

-This kind of sequential query could be daunting, especially if the source view contains many elements; you can expect hundreds of elements which require dozens of sequential calls, to retrieve all the data.
+This kind of sequential query could be daunting, especially if the source view contains many elements.
+You can expect hundreds of elements which require dozens of sequential calls to retrieve all the data.

-For this very purpose, there is a way to facilitate parallel retrieval of data by calling [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync-urls](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetsyncurls-GET/?sha=forge_fdxs_master_preview) as follows:
+For this very purpose, there is a way to facilitate a parallel retrieval of data by calling [v1/collections/{collectionId}/exchanges/{exchangeId}/assets:sync-urls](https://stg.forge.autodesk.com/en/docs/fdxs/v1/reference/quick_reference/fdxs-getassetsyncurls-GET/?sha=forge_fdxs_master_preview) as follows:

 ```shell
 curl 'https://developer.api.autodesk.com/exchange/v1/collections/'$COLLECTION_ID'/exchanges/'$EXCHANGE_ID'/assets:sync-url' \
 --header 'Authorization: Bearer '$TOKEN
 ```

-This call requests the data in form of a list of URLs to pages containing the data, creating an output similar to the following:
+This call requests the data in the form of a list of URLs to pages containing the data, creating an output similar to the following:

 ```json
 {